-This is not fiction: NASA's DS1 has already shown this is possible!
+This is not fiction: NASA's DS1 is doing it now!

 1.2 Internet Agents

 Searching the Internet for the answer to a specific query can be a long and tedious process.
 So, why not allow a computer program - an agent - do searches for us?
 The agent would typically be given a query that would require synthesising pieces of information from various different Internet information sources.
 Failure would occur when a particular resource was unavailable, (perhaps due to network failure), or where results could not be obtained.